Connect to Xverse Wallet

 You can optionally specify:

-• the network the wallet should use to connect to your app
+networkthe wallet should use to connect to your app

 an array of strings used to specify which address(es) to request from the user's Xverse wallet account:

-• 'ordinals' is preferably used to manage the user’s ordinals
+'ordinals'is preferably used to manage the user’s ordinals

-• 'payment' is preferably used to manage the user’s bitcoin
+'payment'is preferably used to manage the user’s bitcoin

-Example: ['ordinals', 'payment', 'stacks'] Will default to ['ordinals', 'payment', 'stacks'] if not specified.
+Will default to ['ordinals', 'payment', 'stacks', 'spark','starknet'] if not specified.

 a custom message to show to the user during the connection request